Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

-On the other hand, if $\alpha \in \operatorname{B}_{II}(h,\gamma)$ supported on the fiber $S$ is a result of a \emph{transversal intersection} \footnote{i.e. with the intersection multiplicity 1} of $\sigma(C)$ with a Noether-Lefschetz divisor, then the corresponding connected component $\M_\alpha$ of $\M(X;\ch_v)$ is an isolated type II component in the sense of Definition \ref{defn:comps} and is isomorphic to $\M(S;v)$.
-Denoting by $\mathcal{T}_{\M_\alpha}$ and $[\M_\alpha]$ the tangent sheaf and the fundamental class of $\M_\alpha$, by Proposition \ref{prop:decompos3} we have
+On the other hand, if $\alpha \in \operatorname{B}_{II}(h,\gamma)$ supported on the fiber $S$ is a result of a \emph{transversal intersection} of $\sigma(C)$ with a Noether-Lefschetz divisor, then the corresponding connected component $\M_\alpha$ is an isolated type II component of $\M$ in the sense of Definition \ref{defn:comps} and is isomorphic to $\M(S,v)$ where $v$ is given as \eqref{mv}.
+By Proposition \ref{prop:decompos3} we have